Avik9/Sequitur-Algorithm/README.md

 Specifications for these functions are given with the stubs in `digram_hash.c`.
 As previously discussed, the basic scheme used for the hash table can be summarized as "open addressed hashing using linear probing with an increment of 1".
-What this means is: to look up a digram in the table you first apply the `DIGRAM_HASH` function to the values of the two symbols in the digram.
+What this means is: to look up a digram in the table I first apply the `DIGRAM_HASH` function to the values of the two symbols in the digram.
-This gives you an index into the `digram_table` that will be the starting point for your search.
-Starting from this index, you step from one entry to the next, checking the symbol values of each digram you find against the values you are looking for.
-If you get to the end of the array, you continue at the beginning.
+This gives me an index into the `digram_table` that will be the starting point for my search.
+Starting from this index, I step from one entry to the next, checking the symbol values of each digram I find against the values you are looking for.
+If I get to the end of the array, I continue at the beginning.
-If you find a matching entry before you hit the first `NULL` entry, your lookup was successful.
-If you hit `NULL` before finding a match, your lookup failed.
+If I find a matching entry before I hit the first `NULL` entry, my lookup was successful.
+If I hit `NULL` before finding a match, my lookup failed.

-For insertion, you perform a search in the same way as for lookup;
+For insertion, I perform a search in the same way as for lookup;
-however this time you are looking to find a `vacant` entry *without* first seeing a matching entry.
-If you first find a matching entry, then the digram already exists in the table and your return value should reflect that.
+however this time I am looking to find a `vacant` entry *without* first seeing a matching entry.
+If I first find a matching entry, then the digram already exists in the table and my return value should reflect that.
-If you find a vacant entry first, then a matching digram did not previously exist in the table and you install the new entry in the vacant position.
+If I find a vacant entry first, then a matching digram did not previously exist in the table and I install the new entry in the vacant position.

 Deletion in an open-addressed hash table is not quite so straightforward.
-You can't just replace the entry to be deleted by `NULL`, because this `NULL` could end up between some other entry in the table and the starting index given by the hash function.
+I can't just replace the entry to be deleted by `NULL`, because this `NULL` could end up between some other entry in the table and the starting index given by the hash function.
 In that case, a subsequent lookup of this entry will (incorrectly) fail because the `NULL` will be encountered first, terminating the search.
 A solution to the problem is not to replace a deleted entry by `NULL`, but rather by some other value `TOMBSTONE`, which is distinguishable from `NULL`.
-On lookup, you should treat `TOMBSTONE` values as if they are occupied positions, but on insertion, you should treat them as vacant.
+On lookup, I should treat `TOMBSTONE` values as if they are occupied positions, but on insertion, I should treat them as vacant.

-I'm not going to include much more on the hash table implementation, because everybody is supposed to have taken Data Structures prior to this course and even if you don't remember anything about hash tables, you ought to be able to review that material without too much difficulty.

-> :scream:  You are **strongly cautioned** not to search for C implementations
-> of hash tables or to use in your own implementation any such code you might
-> inadvertently encounter.
-You are expected to write this code yourself!

 ## Implementation:  Compression

-Finally, once the digram hash table is done, you are ready to implement the `compress()` function.
+Finally, once the digram hash table is done, I am ready to implement the `compress()` function.
 This function will begin by outputting a "start of transmission" (SOT) mark to the output stream.